-Study shows long-term drug abuse starts with alcoholJuly 11th, 2012 in Addiction
+Study shows long-term drug abuse starts with alcoholJuly 11th, 2012 by Allison Vitt in Addiction /

 (Medical Xpress) -- Alcohol not marijuana is the gateway drug that leads adolescents down the path toward more serious substances, a new University of Florida study shows.

 The findings may not settle a decades-old debate over how drug abuse begins, but it could help educators and policymakers build more effective drug-prevention programs, said Adam Barry, an assistant professor and researcher in the College of Health and Human Performance.

 By recognizing the important predictive role of alcohol and delaying initiation of alcohol use, school officials and public health leaders can positively impact the progression of substance use, he said.
 I am confident in our findings and the clear implication¬¬s they have for school-based prevention programs.
 By delaying and/or preventing the use of alcohol, these programs can indirectly reduce the rate of use of other substances.